2.1 Understand the social environment of road transport and the rules governing it

 Generally speaking, a period of availability (PoA) is waiting time whose duration is known about in advance by the mobile worker.
 A mobile worker should not be required to remain at their workstation;

-• (but) he must be available to answer calls to start work or resume driving on request, and
+• (but) they must be available to answer calls to start work or resume driving on request, and

 • the period and the foreseeable duration should be known in advance either before departure or just before the start of the period in question